Austin Powers: International Man of Mystery: Critical reception

-Austin Powers: International Man of Mystery received positive reviews.
+Austin Powers: International Man of Mystery received average to positive reviews.
+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 25 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, calling it "a funny movie that only gets funnier the more familiar you are with the James Bond movies, all the Bond clones and countless other 1960s films."
-Time Out New York critic Andrew Johnston observed: "The film's greatest asset is its gentle tone: rejecting the smug cynicism of Naked Gun-style parodies, it never loses the earnest naiveté of the psychedelic era."
+Roger Ebert of the Chicago Sun-Times praised the film's humor and said it "only gets funnier" if the viewer is familiar with James Bond films and other 1960s films.
+Andrew Johnston of Time Out New York wrote: "The film's greatest asset is its gentle tone: rejecting the smug cynicism of Naked Gun–style parodies, it never loses the earnest naiveté of the psychedelic era."
+Malcolm Johnson of the Hartford Courant described Myers as "a gifted comic with a knack for transformation" but criticized Roach for being unable to cut Myers' worst jokes and fully capitalize on his best ones.
+Austin Powers was ranked No. 42 on Bravo's "100 Funniest Movies of All Time" list.

-Malcolm Johnson of the Hartford Courant praised Myers' turn in multiple roles, writing: "Myers, flashing his cruddy grin as Austin and doing implacable slow burns as Evil, again proves himself a gifted comic with a knack for transformation.
-But he needs to find a director who will spin out his best ideas and toss out the worst ones.
-With [Jay] Roach at the helm, Austin Powers is less than groovy."